Last Updated on January 19, 2023.

 Primo —

-- If this is your first time working on a solution design document, we recommend having a quick look at Solution Design — Part 1: Introduction and First Principles.
+- If this is your first time working on a solution design document, we recommend looking at Solution Design — Part 1: Introduction and First Principles.

 Secondo —